 Last summer I clipped a Peggy Noonan column, “To-Do List: A Sentence, Not 10 Paragraphs,” from the

 “He preserved the union and freed the slaves.”

 “He lifted us out of a great depression and helped to win a World War.”

 There’s no mistaking those.
 Noonan went on to suggest that Obama was trying to do too much and, in the process, was missing “The Sentence.”
 (Her suggestion for Obama was: “He brought

-It all reminded me of the way Daniel Walker Howe portrayed President James Knox Polk in What Hath God Wrought.
-Now, there's a President you don’t think about every day--James K. Polk.
-But talk about focused and driven; he was a guy built for "The Sentence."
+It all reminded me of the way Daniel Walker Howe described President James Knox Polk in What Hath God Wrought.
+Polk is a president you don't think about every day, but when it comes to "the sentence," he had his act together.